Aarav38/To-Do-List/README.md

 # To-Do-List
-Python Flask Webpage for a TODO list with AWS/MYSQL Backend
+Python Application for a TODO list